 You will come across the term “CE Level Approval” which is a European Standard of armour that has been tested in the labs for its effectiveness to resist speed/weight vs gravity.
 Level 2 can withstand impact force more than Level 1, however the effectiveness of your armour is determined by how it shapes to your body.
 Be sure to get the right size AND ensure it is fitted in the correct position over impact zones.

 TIP: Some brands don’t include armour in the final product but usually have specified pockets tailored into the design.

 Notice how cyclists always wear bright colours and fluro lycra?
 There is a method to madness - aka- visibility.
 Reflective materials will help you shine in the night and during poor weather conditions, these times when motorists on the road don’t see you coming.
 Why?
 Because they are generally used to looking out for big objects like other cars, not motorcycles.

-In Australia it’s mandatory to wear a high-vis vest when you are on your learners but even experienced riders will wear them in city traffic, particularly when it's raining or foggy.
+In Victoria, Australia it’s mandatory to wear a hi-vis vest when you are on your learners but even experienced riders will wear them in city traffic, particularly when it's raining or foggy.
 Feel like it cramps your style?
 Why not get one of our Don’t Be A Dick Vests to really stand out in the traffic and on the open road and spread the word to other motorists on the road ;)